gxc-international-innovation-challenge/AlpineAthletes-Team-21-/README.md

 #### Iida Matilainen:
 Tampere, Finland.
 Second year biomedical laboratory scientist student at Tampere University of Applied Sciences.

+#### Christian Pauer:
+Vienna, Austria.
+5th semester bachelor student in High Tech Manufacturing at the Univerity of Applied Sciences Campus Wien.

 # The Challenge:

 ### The Challenge-givers